sharpblade4/confs/mac_tweaks.md

 # mac tweaks
 ### Mouse:
 * DROPPED: Try razer for mac to fix external mouse wheel → BROKE MAC.
 ### Keys:
 * Key repeat instead of window: defaults write -g ApplePressAndHoldEnabled -bool true  .
-* home/end fix by creating a .dict file as said in https://apple.stackexchange.com/questions/16135/remap-home-and-end-to-beginning-and-end-of-line
 * Replaced modifiers command and control (swapped) for razer external keyboard, done via macos settings 'edit modifiers' for specific external device.
 Ctrl=Command[], Win=Ctrl^, Alt=Option&.
+* *Update 28.10.2020*: trying to use mac way, applies to all bullets below.
+* home/end fix by creating a .dict file as said in https://apple.stackexchange.com/questions/16135/remap-home-and-end-to-beginning-and-end-of-line .
 * DROPPED:  Karabiner https://github.com/tekezo/Karabiner with `complex rules` enabled and imported from “PC-Style shortcuts”, while removing “Options(Alt)+tab to switch applications” so it won’t collide with AltTab app.
 Also from “Windows shortcuts on MacOS” imported (and prioritized) “Shift+End” and “Shift+Home”.
 ### Window management:
 * AltTab: